 As the strings were supplied on custom subframes, the team fabricated timber templates for setting out the screws, ensuring they were correctly located.
 To complete the project, the screws were installed using a tracked excavator with the appropriate auger and drive attachments.

-Not only did using screw piles expedite the delivery of this project, but it also sat well with the customer's business ethos of working towards a Net Zero UK.
+Using screw piles expedited the delivery of this project, but it also sat well with the customer’s business ethos of working towards a Net Zero UK.